Sask. First Nations leaders, premier call for federal government to examine residential school sites | CBC News

 "These mass graves all exist because of one thing, because these children were taken," he said.
 "These children were starved.
 Experiments were being done on them.
 They died from loneliness, they died from physical abuse and, if you would bring that into context today, you would say murdered."

+"This is further evidence of the ongoing tragedy that is experienced across generations stemming from the legacy of the Indian residential school system," the statement said.

+"We remain committed to supporting survivors, their families and communities to locate and memorialize through ceremonies the children who died or went missing while attending residential schools."

-Support is available for anyone affected by the lingering effects of residential schools, and those who are triggered by the latest reports.
+Support is available for anyone affected by the effects of residential schools and those who are triggered by the latest reports.

 A national Indian Residential School Crisis Line has been set up to provide support for former students and those affected.
 People can access emotional and crisis referral services by calling the 24-hour national crisis line: 1-866-925-4419.